nemonik/hands-on-DevOps/readme.md

 Its only gripe is to warn that our application doesn't return a *X-Content-Type-Options Header*.

-Great, now lets add another step to our pipeline after the `selenium` step, but before `services:`.
+Great, now lets add another step to our pipeline after the `selenium` step, but before `volumes:` block.

 ```yaml
 - name: owasp-zaproxy